honzahovorka/honzahovorka.cz/README.md

 -   Font Awesome
 -   Catppuccin (Frappé and Latte palettes)

-This project was 100% vibe coded.
+This project was crafted with [Gemini CLI](https://github.com/google-gemini/gemini-cli).